 Island life changes, but ideas don't stop flowing.

-Our University has a proud history of sharing ideas in public lectures and forums.
-We continue to provide these events, free of charge, to students, alumni and the wider community each year.
-COVID-19 provided an unexpected opportunity for us to lift the voices of Tasmanians and to invite world-leading experts into our conversations.
-This program will continue beyond the pandemic, as will our dedication to living in an Island of Ideas.
+Our University has a proud history of sharing ideas, and each year we present hundreds of talks, forums, seminars and workshops free of charge to our students, alumni and wider community.
+COVID-19 provided an unexpected opportunity for us to lift the voices of Tasmanians and to invite world-leading experts into our conversations using online platforms.
+We deliver these events to you online beyond lockdown as part of our dedication to living in an Island of Ideas.

 Registering and logging-on are simple and you can interact with speakers live.
 Alternately, you can watch our talks later and share with friends and colleagues on our YouTube channel.